asoroa/wikipedia2ukb/README.md

 # Licenses #

-Copyright (C) 2017 Aitor Soroa, IXA group, Universty of the Basque Country.
-The UKB Wikipedia Extraction kit comes with ABSOLUTELY NO WARRANTY; for details see LICENSE.txt.
+Copyright (C) 2017 Aitor Soroa, IXA group, Universty of the Basque Country. wikipedia2ukb comes with ABSOLUTELY NO WARRANTY; for details see LICENSE.txt.
 This is free software, and you are welcome to redistribute it.

 The UKB Wikipedia Extraction Kit is derived from Wikipedia Miner Toolkit, version 1.0, which is copyrighted in 2008 by David Milne, University Of